 Dr. DeJournett then performed an exhaustive review of the literature to determine how the pancreas and liver work in unison with one another to provide tight glucose control in healthy individuals – the results of this review were published in a peer reviewed journal in 2010.
 By combining knowledge gained from this review and computer coding skills learned in college, he wrote algorithms that mimic the workings of the native pancreas (insulin release) and liver (glucose release).
 These algorithms form an expert based rule system, which is considered a form of artificial intelligence (AI).

-Dr. DeJournett has several peer reviewed publications related to the testing of this AI based glucose control software.
+Dr. DeJournett has multiple peer reviewed publications related to the testing of this AI based glucose control software.
 In 2014 he formed the Ideal Medical Technologies corporation and subsequently led its development efforts of a closed loop glucose control system (artificial pancreas), which has been given the name FUSION.
 These efforts included simulation testing, animal testing and collaboration with a multi-national corporation that has developed a CE marked continuous glucose monitor designed for use in the ICU setting.
+He has also developed a collaboration with a multinational corporation that sells IV pump systems to the U.S. and EU markets.

 In addition, he has formed a collaborative agreement with a U.S. academic medical center for purposes of performing the future clinical studies of the FUSION system.
+These clinical studies will be led be one of the worlds foremost authorities on inpatient glucose control.
 He also led the effort to obtain Breakthrough Medical Device designation status for the FUSION system, which was granted by the FDA to Ideal Medical Technologies in March 2019.
-Dr. DeJournett led the pre-submission meetings with the FDA, which have now been completed.
-These meetings will culminate in an investigational device exemption (IDE) application to the FDA in February 2020, which when approved, will allow for the clinical trials of the FUSION system to begin.
+Dr. DeJournett led the pre-submission meetings with the FDA in 2019 and 2020.
+In April 2020, he led the effort to pivot from a slower scheduled rollout of the FUSION device, to an expedited timeline, in order to respond to the COVID pandemic.
+In March 2021, this work culminated in FDA approval of our IDE application to begin clinical trials of our closed loop glucose control system, which we have named FUSION.

 Dr. DeJournett received his medical training at Stanford University Medical Center.